Skip to main content

 Best Practices

-5. Start Simple - Begin with 2 servers, then scale up
+5. Start Simple - Begin with 2 servers, then scale up as needed

 Use Cases

-Interview Preparation
+Interview Preparation & Portfolio

-• Show how you'd scale a system
+• Demonstrate scaling knowledge - Show how you'd horizontally scale a production system

 Status Information